Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Background

 \subsection{Mathematical background}

 Throughout this work, we consider a graph $G = (V,E)$ with $n$ vertices, and $m$ edges.
 This graph corresponds to a quantum state, namely a graph state \cite{hein2006}, which can be thought of as each vertex representing a qubit in the $\ket{+}$ state, and each edge corresponds to performing a CZ between them.
-Formally, for a graph $G$, we can interpret it as a graph state $\ket{G}$ by:
+Formally, for a graph $G$, we can interpret it as a graph state $\ket{G}$ by

-From a classical graph theory point of view, the main functional difference between a graph and graph state will be that we can perform \textit{local complementation} (LC) on the vertices of $\ket{G}$, and the resulting graph will be considered equivalent.
-The reason for this is that local complementations correspond to single qubit unitary gates, which can be performed easily relative to two qubit gates.
-In this paper, even local (same QPU) two-qubit gates are also assumed to be free, and only non-local two-qubit gates (the two qubits are on different QPUs) will be viewed as costly, as generating entanglement between QPUs is highly non trivial and quite slow \cite{Kimble08,WehnerElkoussHanson_qnet2018}.
-The same assumption has been made when discussing distributed circuit compilation techniques \cite{optimized_dqc_comiler}.
+From a classical graph theory point of view, the main functional difference between a graph and a graph state is how they transform under the action of \textit{local complementation} (LC).
+Local complementation takes a graph $G=(V,E)$ and produces a new graph $G'=(V,E')$.
+Despite the difference in edge sets $E$ and $E'$, the corresponding graph states $\ket{G}$ and $\ket{G'}$ are related by single-qubit Clifford unitaries.
+These unitary operations are far more simple to implement than two-qubit gates, especially when these two-qubits act on qubits in different QPUs.
+We make the standard assumption that two-qubit gates within a single QPU incur negligible cost compared to inter-QPU two-qubit gates~\cite{optimized_dqc_comiler}.
+This is because inter-QPU two-qubit gates rely on the consumption of Bell pairs which are currently the main bottleneck in distributed quantum computation~\cite{Kimble08,WehnerElkoussHanson_qnet2018,main2024distributed}.

-First, to define local complementation(LC), we call the LC of a node $a$ in graph $G$: $\tau_a(G)$. $\tau_a(G)$ means to take the induced subgraph formed from the neighborhood of $a$ (excluding $a$), remove all present edges, and add all edges between vertices that were not in $G$ before.
+Given a graph $G$, we denote LC of a graph vertex $a$ by $\tau_a(G)$ $\tau_a(G)$ means to take the induced subgraph formed from the neighborhood of $a$ (excluding $a$), remove all present edges, and add all edges between vertices that were not in $G$ before.
 In other words, it is the element-wise NOT operation on the adjacency matrix specified on only the exclusive neighborhood of $a$.

 Local complementation alone is a powerful tool; however, in this work, we will always pair it with use of additional qubits (vertices) and quantum measurement.
 Since a graph state corresponds to a physical system, we can intermediately use additional vertices to help realize it.
 Removal of a vertex $a$ in $G$ is called $Z$ measurement, $Z_a(G)$, and performing a local complementation on $a$ before the $Z$ measurement is $Y$ measurement, $Y_a(G)$.
 A simple example would be performing $Y$ measurement on any vertex in a path graph with $n$ vertices, $P_n$, will yield $P_{n-1}$.
 From this example, notice that the LC included in the $Y$ measurement keeps the graph connected, whereas doing a $Z$ measurement on any non-end vertex would yield a disconnected graph.